 4. Get to the Lost City early!

-This is a great little spot to meet other travellers.
-There’s also a beautiful natural pool with a rock water slide in the river, which you should definitely check out.
-It’s also easily the busiest accommodation you’ll stay in on the trip though.
-This is because while everyone takes different routes to the Lost City, most will use this as their base before ascending.
+This is a great little spot to meet other travellers and there’s a beautiful natural pool with a rock water slide in the river, which you should definitely take the time to check out.
+It’s also easily the busiest accommodation you’ll stay in on the trip though, because while everyone takes different routes to the Lost City, most will use this as their base before ascending.

 5. If There’s An Optional Extra Hike to a Waterfall… Take It

 The trek to Ciudad Perdida is challenging.
-It’s a multi-day trek, with some intense gradients.
-It’s often done in some extreme weather.
-And then when you’ve finished your hike for the day and filled yourself up with food (the food is excellent!), you’re going to be tired.
+It’s a multi-day trek, with some intense gradients, often in some extreme weather, and then when you’ve finished your hike and filled yourself up with food (fear not on that front, that food is excellent!), you’re going to be tired.
 You’re going to be exhausted.
-And if you get a bit of downtime in one of the camps, you’ll probably just want to chill out or have a nap.
+And if you get a bit of downtime in one of the camps, you’ll probably just want to chill out, play some cards or have a nap.

 Bonus Tip: 6.
 Make the Most of Santa Marta!

 The shops near the beachside tend to be a bit more touristy than those further in.
-Overall, though, the defining qualities are the Caribbean Sea beaches, and the beginnings of the rolling mountains on the skyline behind.
-Just make sure you take precautions and ask your guides about where’s safe to go!
+Overall, though, the defining qualities are the beautiful Caribbean Sea beaches, and the beginnings of the rolling mountains which make up the skyline behind.
+Just make sure you take precautions, and ask your guides about where’s safe to go!

-If you want to discover Ciudad Perdida for yourself, as well as hiking near Medellin and up ancient volcanoes, check out our trip to trek Colombia’s mountains and the Lost City.
+If you want to discover Ciudad Perdida for yourself, as well as hiking near Medellin and up ancient volcanoes, check out out trip to trek Colombia’s mountains and the Lost City.